-Our next baptism celebration is September 23, 7:00 pm at the Moscow Campus.
-If you a...
+Our next baptism celebration is December 2, 7:00 pm at the Moscow Campus.
+If you are...

 Our goal is simple we want to meet real needs, for real people in real time!